How Can I Hydrate Myself Quickly? How Electrolytes Can Help

 Older adults and young children are more susceptible to dehydration.
 As we age, our bodies become less effective at maintaining a proper fluid and electrolyte balance.
 In addition, older people tend to have medical conditions that can increase the risk of dehydration.
 Some medical conditions that are considered risk factors for dehydration include kidney disease, diabetes, alcoholism, and chronic urinary tract infections.

 Young children are predisposed to dehydration because they lose fluid more quickly and require larger amounts of water and electrolytes to stay hydrated.
-Children may display additional dehydration symptoms, including a soft spot on the top of their heads, fewer wet diapers, confusion, and irritability.
+Children may display additional signs of dehydration including a soft spot on the top of their heads, fewer wet diapers, confusion, and irritability.

 Pregnant women also have a higher risk of dehydration.
 During pregnancy, changes in hormones can lead to faster loss of fluid and electrolytes.
 In addition, pregnant women require a larger volume of water in order to produce increased blood volume to supply the fetus with nutrients.